 - Whisk together the pancake batter mix and the water.
 Don’t worry if the batter looks thinner than usual; that is what you want.
 The pancakes for this recipe should be more like thick crepes than fluffy flapjacks.
 Cover the pancake batter and stick it in the fridge for at least 15 minutes to fully hydrate.

-- Meanwhile, cook the bacon however you like, but here is a great foolproof method for baking bacon in the oven.
-Place the cooked bacon on a wire rack over a rimmed baking sheet and place it in the oven on the lowest setting to stay warm.
+- Meanwhile, cook the bacon however you like, but here is a great foolproof method for baking bacon in the oven: Place the cooked bacon on a wire rack over a rimmed baking sheet and bake it on the lowest setting to stay warm.

 - Heat a griddle or a large, thick-bottomed pan over medium heat.

-- Lightly oil the cooking surface and ladle out enough batter to form a six-inch diameter pancake.
-You can use a griddle ring to keep things neat.
+- Lightly oil the cooking surface and ladle out enough batter to form a six-inch-diameter pancake.
+To keep things neat, use a griddle ring.

 - Cook the pancake on the first side until the sides start to dry and small holes begin to form on the top.